ncatlab/nlab-content/pages/8/5/0/4/24058/content.md

 =--
 =--

 #Contents#
 * table of contents
 {:toc}

 ## Idea

-Solid abelian groups are objects which form the basis of non-archimedean analysis in certain approaches to mathematics, such as [[condensed mathematics]].
+Solid abelian groups are objects which form the basis of [[non-archimedean analysis]] in certain approaches, such as in [[condensed mathematics]].

 ## Definition